tedbauer/pushpin/README.md

 # Pushpin

-A simple static site generator.
+A simple static site generator that I use to generate my [personal website](tedbauer.github.io).

 ## Installation